-Microsoft OneDrive provide a safe, secure file storage medium for business and personal users across the world.
-But its privacy and security features are far from strong enough.
+Microsoft OneDrive provides safe and secure file cloud storage for business and personal users across the world.
+But its privacy and security features are far from good enough.
 Here are better and more secure Microsoft OneDrive alternatives ⇣ you should use instead.

 OneDrive is one of the most popular options available, in part due to its generous free forever plan which includes 5 gigabytes of free storage.

 - Best overall: Sync.com ⇣.
 With its excellent value for money, great range of features, and focus on security, it’s hard to go past Sync.com as one of the world’s leading cloud storage providers.

 - Runner-up, Best overall: pCloud ⇣.
 Cheap doesn’t necessarily mean basic, and pCloud proves this with excellent integrations, security, and more.

 - Best free alternative to Google Drive: Dropbox ⇣ Not everyone can afford to pay for a cloud storage subscription, but Dropbox’s free plan provides a great alternative.

 However, Microsoft OneDrive certainly has its flaws as well.
 Its privacy and security features are far from strong enough, which means that your data could be compromised at any point.